top of page

 Mountains to Sea Conservation Trust

-With a background in Media and Education, I’ve worked on fundraising and marketing in the not-for-profit sector.
-I joined MTSCT because, like many Kiwis, I believe we must protect our natural environment for future generations.
-The Mountains to Sea whānau does vital work empowering communities to care for waterways, and I’m excited to help spread the word and grow our impact.
+Konrad has a background in Media and Education, and working on fundraising and marketing in the not-for-profit sector.
+He joined Mountains to Sea Conservation Trust because - like many Kiwis - he believes we must protect our natural environment for future generations.
+He believes Mountains to Sea Conservation Trust does vital work empowering communities to care for waterways, and he's loves spreading the word about the impact or our work.

 Based in Auckland